kavinkumar36365/document-generator/README.md

 ## File Structure

-`tokenizer.py`: Contains the naive_tokenizer class for tokenizing text data `model.py`: Contains the implementation of the BigramLanguageModel and its components (attention, feed-forward, and Transformer block)
+-`tokenizer.py`: Contains the naive_tokenizer class for tokenizing text data -`model.py`: Contains the implementation of the BigramLanguageModel and its components (attention, feed-forward, and Transformer block)
-`train.py`: Script for training the model `generate.py`: Script for generating new text using the trained model `hyperparameters.yaml`: Configuration file for model hyperparameters `weights.pth`: File for storing the trained model weights (generated during training)
+-`train.py`: Script for training the model -`generate.py`: Script for generating new text using the trained model -`hyperparameters.yaml`: Configuration file for model hyperparameters -`weights.pth`: File for storing the trained model weights (generated during training)